Workshop facilitator and speaker

 Workshop NEWS

-Recently at the Victorian Pride Centre in St Kilda, I ran a workshop on creating life story audio recordings as part of a whole day Seniors Festival event called An Afternoon with Friends of Dorothy.
+Late last year at the Victorian Pride Centre in St Kilda, I ran a workshop on creating life story audio recordings as part of a whole day Seniors Festival event called An Afternoon with Friends of Dorothy.
 A wonderful group of older people joined in the workshop to explore their personal histories.
 We talked about why our family stories matter and the importance of recording them, so they are preserved exactly as they are told.

 This was a terrific afternoon and such a beautiful space to host a workshop and connect with community.

-Recently at Renaissance Living retirement village in Surrey Hills I ran a workshop with some residents to share our personal histories.
+Last year at Renaissance Living retirement village in Surrey Hills I ran a workshop with some residents to share our personal histories.
 We talked about how our personal and family stories help to build understanding between the generations and how we can keep our stories alive by making recordings.

 It was a lovely afternoon meeting some residents at Renaissance Living, seeing the beautiful facilities and sharing some lively family stories.
 Everyone was friendly, I was even invited to join the afternoon wine and nibbles gathering, so we could keep talking more.
 A wonderful afternoon was shared.